arvigeus/AZ-204/README.md

 - [AZ-204 Developing Solutions for Microsoft Azure - Udemy](https://www.udemy.com/course/70532-azure/)
 - [Microsoft Certifications Knowledge Hub](https://github.com/mscerts/hub/blob/main/README.md)

+## Emojis

+Emojis are used to substitute some common concepts that have same meaning, but different words may be used on the exam.
+Sometimes the correct meaning has to be guessed from the context.

+- ⭐: Recommended
+- ❌: Not recommended / Not Supported
+- ⏺️: Default
+- 🏷️: Cheap
+- 💲: High price (cost) / Expensive
+- ⚡: Low latency / High throughput (transactions)
+- 🐌: High ("flexible") latency / Low throughput (transactions)
+- 🎲: Random
+- 💎: Premium only
+- 🦺: Standard / Not premium
+- 🏋🏿: Transaction-intensive
+- 🙋‍♂️: High availability
+- ⏫: Ingress / Upload
+- ⏬: Egress / Download
+- 🧊: Immutable / Cannot be changed
+- 🙂: Simple / Easy

 ## Disclaimer

 The content found in this repository is a result of my personal study and understanding of the AZ-204 exam topics.
 While I have made every effort to ensure accuracy, there may be inaccuracies, or even incorrect or missing information contained within these notes.